Messaging Tech

 What AI features does WhatsApp have right now?

 WhatsApp currently offers Meta AI as an in-chat assistant, AI-powered voice message transcription, and automated spam and scam detection.
 Meta AI can answer questions, draft text, and generate images.
-These features are active by default for most users as of 2025.
+These features are active by default for most users.

 Does AI in messaging apps read my private messages?

 It depends on the platform and feature.
 On-device AI (Google Messages, iMessage) processes content locally and does not send message text to external servers.
-Cloud-based AI features (Meta AI queries, Telegram’s assistant) are processed on company servers.
-End-to-end encrypted content cannot be read server-side — but AI interactions outside that encryption can be.
+Cloud-based AI features, such as Meta AI queries and Telegram’s assistant, are processed on company servers.
+End-to-end encrypted content cannot be read server-side, but AI interactions outside that encryption can be.

 Which messaging app has the most advanced AI features?

 Google Messages and iMessage currently offer the broadest on-device AI integration, including smart replies, spam detection, composition assistance, and translation.
 Microsoft Teams leads for enterprise AI features through Copilot.
-The “most advanced” depends on whether you prioritize privacy or capability.
+The answer depends on whether you prioritize privacy or raw capability.

 Is AI in messaging apps a privacy risk?